saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 2. What if both sides request a connection for each other at the same time?
 3. What if segments are delayed for some time or indefinitely?

 The _Initial Sequence Number_ (ISN) is chosen independently by both communication parties at first contact.
 As it is a crucial part of identifying the connection, it has to be chosen so that it is most likely unique and not easily guessable.
-Indeed, the _TCP Sequence Number Attack_[^tcp-seq-num-attack] is the situation when an attacker can replicate a TCP connection and effectively feeding data to the target.
+Indeed, the _TCP Sequence Number Attack_[^tcp-seq-num-attack] is the situation where an attacker can replicate a TCP connection and effectively feed data to the target, impersonating as a trusted host.

-The original specification suggests that the ISN is chosen by a counter that increments each 4 microseconds.
+The original specification suggests that the ISN is chosen by a counter that increments every 4 microseconds.
 This, however, can be guessed by an attacker.
 In reality, modern networking stacks generate the ISN by more complicated methods.

 The situation where both endpoints receive a connection request (SYN) from each other is called a _Simultaneous Open_.
 This is solved by an extra message exchange in the TCP handshake: Both sides send an ACK (without knowing that the other side has done it as well), and both sides SYN-ACK the requests.
 After this, data transfer commences.

 Lastly, the TCP implementation has to have a timer for knowing when to give up on establishing a connection.
-Attempts are made to re-establish the connection, usually with an exponential backoff, but once the maximum retries or the time threshold is met, the connection is deemed to be non-existant
+Attempts are made to re-establish the connection, usually with an exponential backoff, but once the maximum retries or the time threshold is met, the connection is deemed to be non-existant.

 # Testing the TCP Handshake